Invite notification types in Jira Service Management Cloud

 Example of scenarios

-Below you can find a few scenarios on which notification email will be sent to a user if X setting on customer access page is checked.
+Below you can find a few scenarios in which a notification email will be sent to a user if X setting on the customer access page is checked.

 Account type settings for a help center.
 Options are provided for Internal customers (employees) and External customers (those outside the company).
 Internal customers can be granted access via approved domains.
 External customer access can allow por